Frontpoint Security ReviewBy - 04/12/2018

-The wireless outdoor camera, aka ODCAM, is very similar feature-wise to its indoor sibling, the biggest difference is it’s designed to withstand the elements of outside life.
-The ODCAM is completely weatherproof and can take the heat up 122 degrees or handle below freezing temperatures.
+The wireless outdoor camera, aka ODCAM, is similar feature-wise to its indoor sibling, the biggest difference is it’s designed to withstand the elements.
+The ODCAM is weatherproof and can take the heat up 122 degrees or handle below freezing temperatures.
 The outdoor camera also has up to a 40-foot viewing distance, even at night.

 Indoor Wireless Camera

 Frontpoint’s indoor wireless camera, aka WCAM, includes night vision and has 1280x960p HD resolution.
 With approximately 20 feet of view distance, it is effective at monitoring single areas of your home such as the living room, kitchen, or garage.
 The camera is also motion activated and can back up all motion recordings to the cloud.